Physical Therapy Baltimore, MD

 Benefit #1 Mitigate Pain

 Pain can have a significant impact on daily functioning.
 Sometimes, injuries do not get better on their own but require treatment from a professional like a physical therapist.
-A physical therapist can work with you to strengthen the injured area by improving muscle functioning and ultimately, eliminating the pain you may be experiencing.
+A physical therapist can work with you to strengthen the injured area by improving muscle function and ultimately, eliminating the pain you may be experiencing.

 Benefit #2 Avoid More Invasive Treatments